Teeko98/pong-game/README.md

-# pong-game
+# Pong Game
-A simple 2D pong game developed in Unity.
+A simple 2D pong game developed in Unity featuring a GUI, music, sound effects and post-processing effects.